googlearchive/dev-video-search/README.md

 ## FAQs
-### Why didn't you use Node on Google?

-### I'd like to, but Nodejitsu is very easy:

-$ npm install jitsu
-$ jitsu login
-$ jitsu deploy
-$ :)

 ### Why didn't you use Firebase?

-I used Cloudant, which has Lucene search built in (and is based on CouchDB, and is very easy to use).
-Firebase can now be used with Elasticsearch, but when I started that required extra installation.
+Cloudant has Lucene search built in, and is based on CouchDB, which is easy to use from Node apps.

+Firebase can now be used with Elasticsearch, but at the start of the project required extra installation.

 ### Why didn't you just use MySQL or …

-I probably should have.
-In fact, an SQL database with Lucene for full text search might have been much more appropriate than CouchDB.
+An SQL database with Lucene for full text search might have been more appropriate than CouchDB.

 (This kind of search is actually much easier with Firebase now.)

 ### How was CouchDB?

 Good in some ways, and quick.
 In particular, the JSON/HTTP/REST styles feels fits well with Node/JavaScript development.

 Problems came with full text search:

-• Full text search is not built into CouchDB, though it can be added on with Lucene or other search engines.
+* Full text search is not built into CouchDB, though it can be added on with Lucene or other search engines.
-• CouchDB searches return entire documents, with no 'partial' results.
+* CouchDB searches return entire documents, with no 'partial' results.
 (In my case, a document represents all data for a video.)
-So, for example, if I want to return only captions that include 'Android Wear', I need to retrieve all the documents (in their entirety) that have captions that mention 'Android Wear' then filter.
+So, for example, to return only captions that include 'Android Wear', it's necessary to retrieve all the documents (in their entirety) that have captions that mention 'Android Wear' then filter.
-• CouchDB search queries cannot be combined: for example, 'get me all videos from 2013 with WebRTC in the title'.
+* CouchDB search queries cannot be combined: for example, 'get me all videos from 2013 with WebRTC in the title'.
 So, again, you have to add your own filter.

 ### How big is the database?